-The APPLICANT shall describe a pricing structure based on cost reimbursement:
+The APPLICANT shall describe a pricing structure based on a schedule of deliverables:

-- The required budget forms are complete, accurate and support the scope of service and requirements of the RFP. - The APPLICANT's proposed budget is reasonable, given program resources and operational capacity. - The cost allocation worksheet includes an explanation of how costs are allocated to various programs. - The Single Audit Report or Financial Audit indicates minimal or no material deficiencies. - Budgets are required for each year.
-The APPLICANT shall submit separate budget forms for year 1 and year 2.
+- The required budget proposal per service area is complete, accurate and supports the scope of service and requirements of the RFP. - The APPLICANT's proposed budget is reasonable, given program resources and operational capacity. - The Single Audit Report or Financial Audit indicates minimal or no material deficiencies. - A schedule of deliverables table (cost proposal) for two (2) years is required.
+The APPLICANT shall submit separate schedule of deliverables tables (cost proposal) for each identified service area.